Semi-welded plate heat exchanger services

 Example of backwards cleaning procedure:

 - Close valves 1.1 and 1.2.
-The recomended temperature of heat exchanger should be between 10-30C
+The recommended temperature of heat exchanger should be between 10-30C

 - Drain off the liquid from the brine side by opening valve 2.1